apocalyptech/pystarboundmap/README.md

 The map will start out centered on the level spawn point, though if the level contains a mech beacon, it will be centered there instead (since levels with mech beacons generally don't have anything interesting around the spawn point).
-Once on the main screen, there's not a lot to do except scroll around using scrollbars or by dragging the map:
+Once on the main screen, the functionality is pretty basic:

 [![Main Window](screenshots/mainwindow.png)](screenshots/mainwindow.png)

 The information about the currently-hovered tile will be shown on the lefthand side of the screen, which can be resized by dragging on the edge.
+You can scroll using the scrollbars or by click-and-drag on the map itself.
+The various layers can be toggled on/off, so if you wanted to check this to find any holes in your base's background tile placement, that may be useful, etc.

 The "Navigate" menu will let you go directly to a specific coordinate, the spawn point, the level mech beacon (if one exists), the "current" player